 The Tajima market in Wintersburg was divided by a wall, with half of it a barbershop run by an Issei man.
 There also was a pool hall, which Yukiko remembered being frequented by Wintersburg's Mexican Americans who lived east of the railroad tracks on the north side of Wintersburg (Warner) Avenue across from the Furuta's property.

-Sugar beet fields in Huntington Beach from an early postcard, circa 1915.
+RIGHT: Sugar beet fields in Huntington Beach from an early postcard, circa 1915.

 Following this experience, Kikuchi attended the San Francisco Theological Seminary in San Anselmo, a Presbyterian-run insitution.
 At seminary, Kikuchi prepared for American life while sharpening his English skills.